 Before You Buy

-- Map your buyer journey end-to-end: Document every touchpoint, handoff, and decision point
+- Map your buyer journey end-to-end: Document every touchpoint and handoff

-- Calculate true ROI: Include all costs (platform, implementation, headcount, opportunity cost)
+- Calculate true ROI: Include platform, implementation, headcount, opportunity cost

 During Implementation

-- Start with core use cases: Don’t try to implement everything at once
+- Start with core use cases: Avoid trying to implement everything at once

 - Integrate with your CRM first: This is the foundation for everything else